J-Sanderson/100-days-of-code/log.md

 **Today's Progress**: Back to learnyounode and the http file server challenge.
 This one was intimidating but I tried to look up the functions I needed to use rather than going straight for the answer.
 It paid off and I got it working.

+Completed the uppercaser challenge next, but did end up having to look up the solution.
+I tried not to do that until I'd read as much as I could, though.

 **Thoughts:** I think I needed that success, even if I still only partially understand what I'm doing.

 **Link to work:** [learnyounode challenges](https://github.com/J-Sanderson/learnyounode-challenges)